pctopgs/Cpp-Unit-Converter/README.md

 Ask the user what kind of measurement he's dealing with and list out the types of measuremenats available in the program (examples: length, mass, tempurature)

-After the user selects a type of measurement, ask the user what unit he is converting from and list out the types of units available in the program (examples: if the user chooses 'length', the options will be millmeter, meter, feet, lightyear)
+After the user selects a type of measurement, ask the user what unit he is converting from and list out the types of units available in the program (examples: if the user chooses 'length', the options will be millmeter, meter, feet, lightyear).
+Assign the user choice to the

 Once the user enters the unit of measurment he's convering from, ask the user to enter the amount